1993 Football League play-offs: First Division

 Portsmouth, whose top scorer Guy Whittingham had found the net 42 times in Division One, only missed out on automatic promotion on goal difference.
 Fourth placed Tranmere Rovers had recorded the highest finish of their history and had yet to play in the top flight of English football.
 Swindon Town, who finished fifth, had won the playoff final three years earlier but promotion was then withdrawn due to financial irregularities.
 The last playoff place went to the previous season's beaten finalists, Leicester City.

 In the end, it was Leicester and Swindon who went through to the final.
 Swindon took a 3-0 lead before Leicester clawed back to make it 3-3, only for Paul Bodin to score the winner and deliver top flight football to Swindon for the first time in their history.

-Glenn Hoddle's impressive two-year spell as player-manager of Swindon attracted attention of bigger clubs, and soon after this famous victory he was appointed player-manager of Chelsea, while losers Leicester had now been beaten in all of their six appearances at Wembley.
+Glenn Hoddle's two-year spell as player-manager of Swindon attracted attention of bigger clubs, and soon after this victory he was appointed player-manager of Chelsea, while losers Leicester had now been beaten in all of their six appearances at Wembley.